jackyzha0/jackyzha0.github.io/content/thoughts/DID.md

 5. Cryptographically verifiable

 ## High level overview
 A DID is a unique string that has a specific syntax.
-It can be resolved to a *DID Document* in a global, decentralized, key-value database (Verifiable Data Registry).
+It can be resolved to a *DID Document* (also called a DDO - DID descriptor object) in a global, decentralized, key-value database (Verifiable Data Registry).

 It can be on any and multiple personal device that you own!